 According to the National Center on Addiction and Substance Abuse at Columbia University, 13% of budget expenditures in state government alone go to dealing with the consequences of untreated addiction.
 Yet, nationally, only about one-half of one percent of state spending is on treatment.

-Every little bit of money helps agencies like Crossroads for Women in Maine.
+Every little bit of money helps agencies like recovery centers for women in Maine.

 LD 1725, “An Act To Modernize the Alcohol Tax by Imposing It on a Per Drink Basis,” raises the alcohol tax to the level that amounts to about “a dime a drink” for almost all alcohol (it is not paid per drink but by volume by the retailer/distributor).
 Sponsored by Representative Christopher Barstow (D-Gorham), the proposed bill raises about $45 – 50 million.
 The money goes to Maine’s Office of Substance Abuse for the following: